10 Reasons Why It’s Difficult to live the Digital Nomad Lifestyle

 5. WiFi, wherefore art thou WiFi

-As I travel solo AirBnB is often out of my budget so I have to rely on the WiFi in my hostel or hotel.
+As I’m living as a nomad and traveling solo, AirBnB is often out of my budget so I have to rely on the WiFi in my hostel or hotel.
 If I’m staying somewhere for a month or more then I normally rent a room in a shared house with other remote workers.
-Before I’ll even look at a room though I have to ask what the WiFi speed is.
+Before I even look at a room though I have to ask what the WiFi speed is.
 When I view I will take my laptop and run a speed test.

-One thing that was a total gamechanger for me was getting a KeepGo.
+One thing that was a total game-changer for my nomad living was getting a KeepGo.
 A KeepGo is a mobile 4G hotspot that works worldwide.
 Unlike mobile tethering which can be expensive and unstable, this gives you solid fast coverage.
 As an online English teacher, it was important for me to have a backup, just in case!
 There has been more than one occasion that I have needed to use my KeepGo to teach.
 I can’t even tell you how glad I was to have it!

 Honestly, I really do try to pack light.
 When you have to carry your life in a backpack it makes you super choosy about the travel essentials you take with you.
 It is important to only pack what you actually need.
 In many countries, tech gear is very expensive, but toiletries and clothes are cheap.
 As a traveling freelancer, you have to prioritize the items you need for work over your nice clothes and fancy face cream.